Jump to a section:

 Free sample marketing gives products or services away to prospective customers.
 It is especially effective in the health, beauty, food, and drink industries.
-While inc.com concedes that these industries are the ones that cash in due to giving away freebies, inc says that giveaways work for any retailer.
+While Inc.com concedes that these industries cash in due to giving away freebies, Inc. says that giveaways work for any retailer.

 Giving out free samples to the target market is a way to quickly gain many customers because you effectively get your product or service to the people most likely to want what you are selling.
 In addition, people will try something new if it doesn’t cost them money.
 And, of course, the psychology of giveaways includes the obligation consumers feel when given something.

 Sure, you will have people who take the sample from you and move on.
-But, more often than not, you will gain many customers for each item of value you give away.
+But more often than not, you will gain many customers for each valuable item you give away.
 A sudden influx of cash into any new business is always good.

 Benefits of Giving Free Samples

-People these days use brick-and-mortar stores to browse.
-Then they make their purchases online.
+These days, people browse in brick-and-mortar stores and then make their purchases online.
 In-store giveaways often make people feel obligated to the person who gave them the freebie, encouraging in-store purchases.
 But, of course, some customers will be more convinced to buy that thing online, as intended.

 Whatever your scenario is, many benefits can come from sample marketing.
 According to copywritematters.com and breezepeople.com, product giveaways: